 II.-Felicitation on the success of the measures hitherto adopted for the support of public credit, as witnessed by the rise of American stock, not only in the United States, but in Europe.
 The public credit cannot but acquire additional energy when it is known that the resources hitherto in activity have been more productive than was calculated upon.
-As proof not only of the resources of the 1 Compare Writings of Washington, xii., p.
-12. country, but of the patriotism and honor of the mercantile and marine citizens of the United States, the punctuality of the former in discharging their obligations has been exemplary.
+As proof not only of the resources of the country, but of the patriotism and honor of the mercantile and marine citizens of the United States, the punctuality of the former in discharging their obligations has been exemplary.